Interstate 787: Route description

 I-787's alignment after exit 9 is unclear.
-Appendix E of the 2008 New York State Department of Transportation (NYSDOT) Traffic Data Report places the terminus at 8th Street in Troy, creating an overlap with NY 7 across the Hudson River via the Collar City Bridge.
+Appendix E of the 2008 New York State Department of Transportation (NYSDOT) Traffic Data Report and the Consolidated Laws of New York place the terminus at 8th Street in Troy, creating an overlap with NY 7 across the Hudson River via the Collar City Bridge.
 Additionally, there are shields for I-787 on the Collar City Bridge east of the Hudson River, and the bridge’s roadway uses I-787 reference markers instead of NY 7.
 Other sources, including the National Highway System map of Albany published by the Federal Highway Administration (FHWA) and NYSDOT's official description of signed routes in New York State, identifies the terminus as the NY 7/NY 787 interchange near Green Island.
 Contemporary maps of the Albany area also lack I-787 shields on the Collar City Bridge, signing the roadway only as NY 7.

 According to NYSDOT traffic counts, I-787 is 10.16 mi long; by limiting I-787 to the section between the Thruway and NY 7, the length is reduced to 9.55 mi.